Intel launches S-Series CPUs primed for gamers

 AMD has Intel beat on core counts with 16 cores and 32 threads, while Intel’s latest processors have 10 cores and 20 threads.
 But Intel’s processors are clocked higher at up to 5.3GHz, compared with AMD’s at 4.7GHz.

 That’s a close competition and much closer than AMD has ever been before.
-But Santa Clara, California-based Intel claims it now has the edge over AMD with its turbo boost frequency that reaches up to 5.3 GHz.
+But Intel claims it now has the edge over AMD with its turbo-boost frequency that reaches up to 5.3 GHz.
 Of course, this means that in some cases with multithreaded games, AMD will do better, and Intel could do better with single-threaded games.
 Intel claims that most games and applications still depend on high-frequency cores, and so faster clock speeds will lead to better framerates.

 Intel said that Sega’s Total War: Three Kingdoms dynasty mode has been optimized for the new Intel processor.
-As a result, players will see as many as six times more soldiers on a screen at a time.
+As a result, players will see as many as six times more soldiers onscreen at a time.
 That’s should make the graphics a lot prettier.
 Sega’s Creative Assembly developed the dynasty mode in partnership with Intel so players can fight off waves of attackers.

 Meanwhile, Intel says that a feature dubbed Software Masked Occlusion Culling can tap better CPU resources to eliminate culling artifacts from Remnant: From the Ashes.